In the context of transmembrane transport, which statement best d... | Study Prep in Pearson+

 D

-Passive transport always requires a specific membrane pump protein, whereas active transport occurs only by simple diffusion through the lipid bilayer.
+Passive transport can occur only through protein pumps, whereas active transport occurs only by simple diffusion through the lipid bilayer.

 Watch next